emdupre/core-git-course/_episodes/05-remote-collaboration.md

 {: .language-bash}

 ```
-$ git-papers laptop_papers
+$ git-papers nha-papers
 ```
 {: .output}

 Let's pretend these clones are on two separate machines!
-So we have 3 versions of our repository - our two local versions, on our separate machines (we're still pretending!) and one on GitHub.
-So let's go into one of our clones, add a figures section, commit the file and push these changes to GitHub:
+So then we have 3 versions of our repository: our two local versions on  separate machines (we're still pretending!) and one on GitHub.
+We can edit one of our clones, add a figures section, commit the file and push these changes to GitHub:

 ```
 $ cd git-papers 			# Switch to the 'git-papers' directory
-$ nano journal.md		# Add figures section
+$ vim journal.md		# Add figures section
 $ git add journal.md
 $ git commit -m "Add figures"
 $ git push
 ```
 {: .language-bash}

-Now let's change directory to our other repository and `fetch` the commits from our remote repository,
+Now let's change directory to our other clone and `fetch` the commits from our remote repository:

 ```
-$ cd ../laptop_papers		# Switch to the other directory
+$ cd ../nha-papers		# Switch to the other directory
 $ git fetch
 ```
 {: .language-bash}